opendxl/opendxl-streaming-client-python/pydoc/_sources/basicconsumeexample.rst.txt

 =====================

-This sample demonstrates how to establish a channel connection to the DXL streaming consumer service.
+This sample demonstrates how to establish a channel connection to the DXL streaming service.
 Once the connection is established, the sample repeatedly consumes and displays available records for the consumer group.

 Prerequisites
 *************

-* A DXL streaming consumer service is available for the sample to connect to.
+* A DXL streaming service is available for the sample to connect to.
 * Credentials for a consumer are available for use with the sample.

 Setup